mth9dev/top-rated-movies-frontend/README.md

 1. Angular framework
 2. Angular Material Ui framework
 3. Tailwindcss for CSS utilities
-3. subsink npm package as easy unsubscription for memory leaks.
+4. subsink npm package as easy unsubscription for memory leaks.

+## Deployed Url
+This application is deployed on Firebase with url ,`https://top-rated-movies-91b01.web.app`.